BlueMountainsAnalytics/bma_ont_biosec_2022/docs/CONDA_3.md

 ## Introduction to Conda

 Conda is a package manager that automates the installation of scripts, packages and dependencies in a user-friendly way.
-IT uses the concept of *environments* that are independent and don't interact with each other, limiting the possibility of dependency or package conflicts.
+It uses the concept of *environments* that are independent and don't interact with each other, limiting the possibility of dependency or package conflicts.

 A usual conda workflow looks like this:
   <ul>